labodyn/Tracking-health-and-body/README.md

 EXPORT MYFITNESSPAL: https://www.designbyvh.com/myfitnesspal-export-data/
-EXPORT GOOGLE FIT: https://takeout.google.com/settings/takeout EXPORT FITNOTES: Through the app http://fitnotesapp.com/ Self tracking of weight, bodyfat, waiste size, ...
+EXPORT GOOGLE FIT: https://takeout.google.com/settings/takeout EXPORT FITNOTES: Through the app http://fitnotesapp.com/

+Self tracking of weight, bodyfat, waiste size, ...

 #### VARIABLES ####

 In order to be able to measure everything every day, the data should be easy to obtain.
 Objective measurements will probably be better to reduce  statistical fluctuation.

+#### FEATURES ####
+*Gym data can be used to estimate:
+	-the overall burned calories, calculated using personal ROM measures together with the exercise specific energy expenditure (1)
+	-the overall intensity (as % of 1RM), calculated by weighting the exercises by burned kcal.
+These two features give two independant measures of the overal level of stress of the training.
+The burned calories can be used to calculate the energy deficit/excess related to weight fluctuations.

+*Myfitnesspal data

 #### Health and lifestyle related variables ####
 Weight					(weighting scale)